***CUSTOMER SERVICE - 866.867.0941***

 Magnets in Everyday Use

-Types of Magnet Material
+Five Types of Magnet Materials

-Neodymium magnets (NdFeb, NIB, Neo), also known as “rare earth magnets,” are composed of neodymium, iron, boron and transition metals.
+• Neodymium Magnets (NdFeb, NIB, Neo), also known as “rare earth magnets,” are composed of neodymium, iron, boron, and transition metals.
 Despite their small size, these magnets are incredibly powerful and are the strongest magnetic material available.
 Neodymium magnets should be handled with care to avoid injury and can be used in a variety of environments and magnetic assemblies.

 Master Magnetics is your magnet source for magnet material.
 Shop all of our collections here.